 Myth 4: “The Test is the Same Every Time”

 This is exactly why memorising a friend’s questions or buying “the answers” from some dodgy website doesn’t work.
-The only way to be genuinely ready is to practice across the full question bank so that nothing surprises you on the day.
+The only way to be genuinely ready is to practise broadly across every category so that nothing surprises you on the day.

 Myth 5: “If You Can Drive, You’ll Pass the Theory”